 How early do you plan your summer?
 Are you super organized, or do you fly by the seat of your pants?

-*This post contains affiliate links to Indigo.ca.
+*This post contains affiliate links to amazon.ca.
 In you make a purchase using one of these links, this blog will receive a small commission.

 Thanks so much for stopping by!
-I often post about my 101 challenge with the hashtag #101in1001 or #whatmattersmost.
+I often post about my 101 challenge and my outdoor adventure with the kids with the hashtags #101in1001 #101adventures or #asimplesomething.
 You can join me on Instagram, Facebook and Pinterest.
 Or, you can follow me on Bloglovin or subscribe via e-mail to be alerted to each new post!